+Students explore the criminal justice system, key personnel, and the use of plea negotiations to determine a criminal case.
 Students investigate the rights of the accused and of victims, and explore the purposes and types of sanctions and sentencing considerations.
-Students consider factors that affect the ability of the criminal justice system to achieve the principles of justice.
-They examine recent reforms from the past four years and recommended reforms to enhance the ability of the criminal justice system to achieve the principles of justice.
+They consider the impact of time, costs and cultural differences on the ability of the criminal justice system to achieve the principles of justice.
 Students synthesise and apply legal principles and information relevant to the criminal justice system to actual and/or hypothetical scenarios.

-Outcome 1: On completion of this unit the student should be able to explain the rights of the accused and of victims in the criminal justice system, discuss the means used to determine criminal cases and evaluate the ability of the criminal justice system to achieve the principles of justice.
+Outcome 1: On completion of this unit, students should be able to explain the key principles in the criminal justice system, discuss the ability of sanctions to achieve their purposes and evaluate the ability of the criminal justice system to achieve the principles of justice during a criminal case.